madoar/angular-archwizard/README.md

 This can be useful if your step transitions depend on some application dependent logic, that changes depending on the user input.
 Here again it's important to use `[]` around the `goToStep` directive to tell angular that the argument is to be interpreted as javascript.

+#### \(preFinalize\)
+Sometimes it's required to bind an event emitter to a specific element, which can perform a step transition.
+Such an event emitter can be bound to the `(preFinalize)` output of the element, which contains the `goToStep` directive.
+This event emitter is then called, directly before the wizard transitions to the given step.

+#### \(postFinalize\)
+Alternatively you can also bind an event emitter to `(postFinalize)`, which is executed directly after the wizard transitions to the given step.

 #### \(finalize\)
-If you want to call a function only after pressing on a element with a `goToStep` directive, you can do this, by adding the function to the `finalize` attribute of the element with the `goToStep` directive.
+In case you don't really care when the finalization event emitter is called, you can also bind it simply to `(finalize)`.
+`finalize` is a synonym for `preFinalize`.

 #### Parameter overview
 Possible parameters: